-Report a top number of pairs of variables according to either an association measure and/or occurring in a given reference graph.
+Report a top number of pairs of variables according to either some association measure and/or occurring in a given reference graph.

-measurementsMatrix matrix containing the measure of association between all pairs of variables. a reference graph containing the pairs that should be reported and provided either as an adjacency matrix, a graphNEL-class object or a graphAM-class object. number of pairs to report, 6 by default, use Inf for reporting all of them. file name to dump the pairs information as tab-separated column text. logical; if TRUE then the measurements are employed to be ordered in decreasing order; if FALSE then in increasing order. subset of vertices to pair up with subset pairup.j. subset of vertices to pair up with subset pairup.i. name of an annotation package to transform gene identifiers into gene symbols when variables correspond to genes. output of qpFunctionalCoherence. fcOutput.na.rm flag set to TRUE when pairs with NA values from fcOutput should not be reported; FALSE (default) otherwise. number of decimal digits reported in the association measure and functional coherence values.
+measurementsMatrix

+matrix containing the measure of association between all pairs of variables.

+refGraph a reference graph containing the pairs that should be reported and provided either as an adjacency matrix, a graphNEL-class object or a graphAM-class object.

+n number of pairs to report, 6 by default, use Inf for reporting all of them.

+file file name to dump the pairs information as tab-separated column text.

+decreasing logical; if TRUE then the measurements are employed to be ordered in decreasing order; if FALSE then in increasing order.

+pairup.i subset of vertices to pair up with subset pairup.j. pairup.j subset of vertices to pair up with subset pairup.i.

+annotation name of an annotation package to transform gene identifiers into gene symbols when variables correspond to genes.

+qpUnifRndAssociation 67

+fcOutput output of qpFunctionalCoherence.

+fcOutput.na.rm flag set to TRUE when pairs with NA values from fcOutput should not be reported; FALSE (default) otherwise.

+digits number of decimal digits reported in the values of measurementsMatrix and functional coherence values.
+By default digits=NULL, and therefore, no rounding is performed.